-Fact: It’s usually more expensive.
+Fact: It’s usually more expensive

-You pay for the convenience.
+With leasing, you pay for the convenience.

-Fact: It all depends on whether you have that in your lease agreement.
+Fact: It all depends on whether you have that in your lease agreement

-You get charged more to have that kind of cover and if it’s a new asset, would you need that added protection?
+You get charged more to have that kind of cover,

-Fact: If you have the cash, it may well be.
+Fact: If you have the cash, it may well be

-However do you always want to wait for cash surpluses before expanding your business?
+However, do you always want to wait for cash surpluses before expanding your business?

 - How much extra revenue will the asset generate?
 Or how much will it save on costs?
-For example, buying yourself a shiny new Ute may well make economic sense if your old one is costing you a lot on maintenance.
+For example, buying yourself a shiny new ute may well make economic sense if your old one is costing you a lot on maintenance.